maliMirkec/acclaimed/README.md

 acclaimed.critical()
 ```

+or use the `acclaimed` command directly in your terminal.

 ## Configuration

 Acclaimed CSS uses `.acclaimed.json` file to read the config.
 The example is shown below.

+**Always put your config file in the root of the project if you are running acclaimed via script.**<br>
+**Always put your config file in the directory from which you run the `acclaimed` command in the terminal.**

 ```json
 [{